free356/CDL_hyper/README.md

 # CDL_hyper
 This is the implementation of the paper "Collaborative Deep Learning for Recommender Systems".
-Compared to the original paper, I added the recall indicator.
+Compared to the original code, I added the recall indicator.
 In addition, I added Hyperopt to automatically select the optimal hyperparameter.

 Python (Tensorflow) Implementation